The Empire Strikes Back: Development

-Following the unexpected financial success and the cultural phenomenon of Star Wars (1977), a sequel was swiftly put into production.
+Following the unexpected financial success and cultural impact of Star Wars (1977), a sequel was swiftly put into production.
 In case Star Wars had failed, creator George Lucas had contracted Alan Dean Foster to write a low-budget sequel (later released as the novel Splinter of the Mind's Eye).
-Once the success of Star Wars achievements was evident, Lucas was reluctant to direct the sequel because of the stress of making the first film and its impact on his health.
-The film's popularity resulted in more attention on Lucas, both positive and negative, bringing him wealth and fame, but also many people who wanted Lucas's financial backing or just to threaten him.
+Once the success of Star Wars was evident, Lucas was reluctant to direct the sequel because of the stress of making the first film and its impact on his health.
+The popularity of Star Wars brought Lucas wealth, fame and positive attention from the public, but it also brought negative attention in the form of threats and many requests for financial backing.

-Conscious that the sequel needed to exceed the original's scope—making it a bigger production—and that his production effects company Lucasfilm was relatively small and operating out of a makeshift office, Lucas considered selling the project to 20th Century Fox in exchange for a profit percentage.
+Conscious that the sequel needed to exceed the original's scope—making it a bigger production—and that his production effects company Lucasfilm was relatively small and operating out of a makeshift office, Lucas considered selling the project to 20th Century-Fox in exchange for a profit percentage.
 He had profited substantially from Star Wars and did not need to work, but was too invested in his creation to entrust it to others.
 Lucas had concepts for the sequel but no solid structure.
-He knew the story would be darker and explore maturer themes, relationships and the nature of the Force.
-Lucas intended to fund the production independently, using his $12 million profit from Star Wars to relocate and expand his special effects company Industrial Light & Magic (ILM) and establish his Skywalker movie ranch in Marin County, California, with the remainder as collateral for a loan from Bank of America for the $8 million budget.
+He knew the story would be darker, would explore more mature themes and relationships, and would continue to explore the nature of the Force.
+Lucas intended to fund the production independently, using his $12 million profit from Star Wars to relocate and expand his special effects company Industrial Light & Magic (ILM) and establish his Skywalker movie ranch in Marin County, California, with the remainder as collateral for a loan from Bank of America for the film's $8 million budget.

 Fox had the right of first negotiation and refusal to participate in any potential sequel.
 Negotiations began in mid-1977 between the studio and Lucas's representatives.
 Fox had already given Lucas controlling interest in the series' merchandising and sequels because it had thought Star Wars would be worthless.
 Terms were agreed quickly for the sequel compared to the original, in part because Fox executive Alan Ladd Jr. had been supportive of the original and was eager for the sequel.
 The 100-page contract was signed on September 21, 1977, dictating that Fox would distribute the film but have no creative input, in exchange for 50% of the gross profits on the first $20 million earned, with the percentage increasing to 77.5% in the producers' favor if it exceeded $100 million.
 Filming had to begin by January 1979 for release on May 1, 1980.
 The deal offered the possibility of significant financial gain for Lucas, but he risked financial ruin if the sequel failed.